DeenAhmed/BasketballQuiz/README.md

 ## Features

-### Front Page
+### Quiz Page

-The front page holds the first question ready to be answered.
+The Quiz page holds the first question ready to be answered.

 ![Home](/assets/images/front-page.png)